gschool-blue-ocean/hacking-transitions/README.md

 - The largest technical challenge the team encounted was restructuring the entire application from `vanilla React` to React using `Next.js`

-- One of the biggest learing points during this project was being able to look at legecy code, and break down the changes that were previously made.
+- One of the biggest learning points during this project was being able to look at legacy code, and break down the changes that were previously made.
 Understand how everything was being called and breaking down the use of different state management [Redux].
 Redux is a very powerful state managment tool when all parties involved know how to use the management system.

 ## How does the *Hacking Transitions* application work?